Hansmu/mongodb-tutorial/chapters/exploring-create/ExploringCreate.md

 * Journal is a simple kind of "todo" file, telling the server that these kinds of things need to be saved on disk.
 * Saving on the disk requires finding a location, recalculations etc. So this is the heaviest operation.

 By default, Mongo gives you a confirmation once your data is in memory.
+(Starting from 6.1, the default is journal.)

 There is an issue here - the DB can go down because of an event.
 Maybe a power loss.
 If data hasn't managed to be written from memory before then, then that means the data will be lost.